aiden-jang/HYPEFITMENT/README.md

 ## Bonus features

-If I have time left, I will use three.js to render the setup in 3D.
+If I have time left, I will use three.js to render setups in 3D.